 As part of our growth and product diversification strategy, we will continue to evaluate opportunities to acquire or invest in other businesses, intellectual property or technologies that would complement our current offerings, expand the breadth of markets we can address or enhance our technical capabilities.
 For example, in February 2018, our subsidiary, Himax IGI Precision Ltd., or Himax IGI, acquired certain advanced nano 3D masters manufacturing assets and related intellectual property and business from a US-based technology company.
 The advanced nano 3D manufacturing masters are primarily used in imprinting or stamping replication process to fabricate devices such as diffractive optical element (DOE), diffuser, collimator lens and micro lens array.
 The acquisition brings Himax the very upstream master tooling capability to supplement the company's world leading WLO technology, which is critical in its efforts to offer 3D sensing total solutions.
 In addition, Himax fully acquired Emza Visual Sense Ltd. ("Emza") in June 2018.
 Emza is an Israel company dedicated to the development of extremely efficient visual sensors that include proprietary machine-vision algorithms and specific architectures that enable always-on visual sensing capabilities, achieving orders of magnitude improvement in power consumption, price and form factor.
 With the full acquisition of Emza, Himax will be uniquely positioned for IoT solutions, which require tight integration of the critical skills and knowledge of Himax's CMOS technology and ASIC design with Emza's computer vision algorithms.
-Himax will be able to realize the benefits we anticipate from acquiring nano 3D master such as our 3D sensing solutions.
+Himax will be able to enter new markets beyond consumer electronics, such as connected homes, smart buildings and security, and extend our reach into new IoT markets with interest in other Himax products such as our 3D sensing solutions.
 We cannot assure you that we will be able to realize the benefits we anticipate from acquiring nano 3D master business or Emza.
-Acquisitions or investments that we have completed or potentially may make in the future entail a number of risks that could materially and adversely affect our business, operating and financial results
+Acquisitions or investments that we have completed or potentially may make in the future entail a number of risks that could materially and adversely affect our business, operating and financial results, including:

-- problems integrating the acquired operations, technologies or products into our existing business and products; - diversion of management's time and attention from our core business; - adverse effects of losses of the acquired target upon our financial condition and results of operations; - adverse effects on existing business relationships with customers; - the need for financial resources above our planned investment levels; - dilution of share ownership of current shareholders under share swap transactions; - failures in realizing anticipated synergies; - difficulties in retaining business relationships with suppliers and customers of the acquired company; - risks associated with entering markets in which we lack experience;

-- potential loss of key employees of the acquired company; - potential write-offs of acquired assets; - potential expenses related to the depreciation of tangible assets and amortization of intangible assets; and - potential impairment charges related to the goodwill acquired.
+- problems integrating the acquired operations, technologies or products into our existing business and products; - diversion of management's time and attention from our core business; - adverse effects of losses of the acquired target upon our financial condition and results of operations; - adverse effects on existing business relationships with customers; - the need for financial resources above our planned investment levels; - dilution of share ownership of current shareholders under share swap transactions; - failures in realizing anticipated synergies; - difficulties in retaining business relationships with suppliers and customers of the acquired company; - risks associated with entering markets in which we lack experience; - potential loss of key employees of the acquired company; - potential write-offs of acquired assets; - potential expenses related to the depreciation of tangible assets and amortization of intangible assets; - potential impairment charges related to the goodwill acquired.